sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 *Image credits: [Convolutional Neural Network MathWorks](https://www.mathworks.com/discovery/convolutional-neural-network.html).*

 Different from image classification, in semantic segmentation we want to make decisions for every pixel in an image.
 So, for each pixel, the model needs to classify it as one of the pre-determined classes.
-Put another way, semantic segmentation means understanding images in a pixel level.
+Put another way, semantic segmentation means understanding images at a pixel level.

 Keep in mind that semantic segmentation doesn't differentiate between object instances.
 Here, we try to assign an individual label to each pixel of a digital image.
 Thus, if we have two objects of the same class, they end up having the same category label.
-Instance Segmentation is the class of problems that differentiates instances of the same class.
+Instance Segmentation is the class of problems that differentiate instances of the same class.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/object_class_segmentation.png" alt="ResNet bottleneck layer">